pixelJedi/VirtualFileSystem/README.md

 > **5. What about multithreading?**

-I was planning to make this work using mutexes to prevent working with outdated data.
+There are trivial mutexes (wrapped in std::lock_guard) to prevent working with outdated data.
 I'm rather new to it, so maybe I'll learn a more effective way (I've heard mutex causes system calls which slow down the process).
-Files store the flags on reading and writing - a mutex should check it before opening a File.
-Also the threads may change the DiskData - there should also be mutex, guarding the collisions.

 > **6. What was this about learning?
 Didn't you know what are you dealing with?**